 – According to family lore, John Billington’s son got lost in the woods and was found and returned by the Indians, facilitating the initial meeting with the colonists.
 In this film, a few curious Wampanoac Indians more-or-less walked up to Plymouth Colony and introduced themselves, which is far more boring as far as how-we-met stories go. [ see link to Squanto above ]

 – When the Mayflower sailed back to England, the Company was angry at the venture because the ship bore no profit with it.
 In fact, Plymouth Colony nearly went bankrupt because their first years were such a struggle.
 They were only saved when England went to war with France and England could no longer easily obtain French beaver fur.
 Fortunately for us, Maine was full of beaver fur.
 Many beavers died in the making of the colonies.

 – Foreshadowing the Civil War, there was (is?) a huge fight between Jamestown and Plymouth historians as to which came first.
-Chronologically, Jamestown is thirteen years older.
-As for which was the seed of Colonial America, that is still up for debate.
+Chronologically, Jamestown is thirteen years older, but as for which was the seed of Colonial America, that is the subject of debate.

 – [this is not in the film but needed to be included anyway] John Billington, a scoundrel and knave, was sentenced to hang by the neck until dead for a violent crime committed against his neighbor.
 First execution in the New World belongs to us.
 My family: practicing civil disobedience since 1620.